mikec1485/GHS/README.md

 The script can alternatively be installed using the Scripts>Feature scripts... menu option in Pixinsight.
 The subdirectory containing the html documentation and images subdirectory should be copied to the Pixinsight program file installation.
 It should be placed as a subdirectory of the Pixinsight>doc>scripts directory.

-Version 2.2.4 has been adapted to use the GHS process module where this is available in the users PixInsight installation.
-Source code for the GHS process module is avaolable from the GHS-module repository.
+Since Version 2.2.4 this script has been adapted to use the GHS process module where this is available in the users PixInsight installation.
+Source code for the GHS process module is available from the GHS-module repository.